erenard/presentation/jstoolchain/slides.md

 - Dependencies are loaded on demand
 ]].g_col2[.bad[
 - Dependencies are added to the source control
+- We need to configure our dependencies mapping
 - Not all JavaScript dependencies exist in nuget
 - The project's `script` folder is a mess
 - RequireJS doesn't work well with CJS modules